Richard Jefferson

 Richard Allen Jefferson Jr. (born June 21, 1980) is an American former professional basketball player who played small forward.
-He played for eight teams in his 17-season career in the National Basketball Association (NBA).
+He played for eight teams during his 17-season career in the National Basketball Association (NBA).

 Jefferson played college basketball for the Arizona Wildcats, and was selected with the 13th overall pick in the first round by the New Jersey Nets in the 2001 NBA draft.
 He was named to the NBA All-Rookie Second Team following his first season.
 Jefferson played seven seasons for the Nets, reaching the NBA Finals in each of his first two seasons.
 He later played for the Milwaukee Bucks, San Antonio Spurs, Golden State Warriors, Utah Jazz, Dallas Mavericks, Cleveland Cavaliers, and Denver Nuggets.
 He won an NBA championship with the Cavaliers in 2016 and a bronze medal as a member of the United States national team in the 2004 Summer Olympics.
 Jefferson retired from the NBA in 2018, becoming a basketball analyst for ESPN in 2019.

 Early life

 Jefferson was born in Los Angeles and was raised in Phoenix.
-His mother and step-father were both Christian missionaries, and he moved around frequently growing up.
-He attended Moon Valley High School in West Phoenix, where he was an integral part of the varsity basketball team that won the 4A State Championship in 1998.
+His mother and stepfather were both Christian missionaries, and he moved around frequently growing up.
+Jefferson attended Moon Valley High School in West Phoenix, where he was an integral part of the varsity basketball team that won the 4A State Championship in 1998.

 College career

 Jefferson played college basketball at the University of Arizona, under Hall of Fame coach Lute Olson from 1998 to 2001.
 During his 84-game career (77 starts), Jefferson averaged 11.2 points, 5.0 rebounds and 2.8 assists per game.
 He capped his career by being part of the Arizona team that advanced to the 2001 national championship game where the Wildcats fell to Duke.
 Along the way, Jefferson was an all-Midwest Regional and all-Final Four selection.
-He was inducted into the Pac-12 Basketball Hall of Honor during the 2012 Pac-12 Conference men's basketball tournament, March 10, 2012.
+He was inducted into the Pac-12 Basketball Hall of Honor during the 2012 Pac-12 Conference men's basketball tournament on March 10, 2012.